catherinedevlin/ipython-sql/doc/community/developer-guide.md

 conn._transpile_query(general_sql)
 ```

-### Approach 2 - Provide SQL Clause based on specfic database
+### Approach 2 - Provide SQL Clause based on specific database

-Sometimes the SQL Clause might be complex, we can also write the SQL Clause based on one specfic database and transpile it.
+Sometimes the SQL Clause might be complex, we can also write the SQL Clause based on one specific database and transpile it.

 For example, the `TO_TIMESTAMP` keyword is only defined in duckdb, but we want to also apply this SQL clause to other database.